-Two examples of a UIH are shown in Figure 2 - UIH (a) is generated from a sample dataset and UIH (b) is generated from a user's real dataset.
+An example of a UIH is shown in Figure 2.
 Each node (cluster) contains a set of words.
 The root node contains all words that exist in a set of web pages.
-Each node can represent a conceptual relationship if those terms occur together at the same web page frequently, for example in Figure 2 (a), 'perceptron' and 'ann' (in italics) can be categorized as belonging to neural network algorithms, whereas 'id3' and 'c4.5' (in bold) in another node cannot.
+Each node can represent a conceptual relationship if those terms occur together at the same web page frequently, for example 'perceptron' and 'ann' (in italics) can be categorized as belonging to neural network algorithms, whereas 'id3' and 'c4.5' (in bold) in another node cannot.
 Words in these two nodes are mutually related to some other words such as 'machine' and 'learning'.
 This set of mutual words, 'machine' and 'learning', performs the role of connecting italicized and bold words in sibling nodes and forms the parent node.
 We illustrate this notion in the dashed box.
-In Figure 2 (b), Cluster 1 represents the homepage of Computer Science department.
-Cluster 3 illustrates academic degree programs.
-Cluster 4 contains names of faculty members.
-The tree has a node with two child clusters, Cluster 6 and 7, which contains words from course titles and hence represents the concepts of different courses (in the dashed box).